geekay2015/CarND-LaneLines-P1/writeup_gk.md

 ### My Approach to the Lane line Detection for Self Driving Cars.

 I developed a simple Lane Detection pipeline using the below algorithms/libraries-
-* OpenCV Package - For Computer Vision Algorithms
-* NumPy Package  - For doing scientifc computation
-* SciPy Package  - For doing scientifc computation
-* matplotlib     - A Python 2D plotting library
-* pyplot         - for interactive plot generation
-* Gaussian blur  - Image processing Algorithm using Gaussian Function
-* Canny          - is an edge detection algorithm
-* Hough transform- An  algorithm to identify location of lane lines on the Road
-* Linear regression - TO find the best relationship between a group of lane points

 Below are the steps in my Lane Detection Pipeline.
 ##1.
 Image cleanup and noise removal